krpiyush1302/Amazon-Clone/README.md

 # Web-Development
-This is my Web Development related Repository.<br>
-In this repository We create an Amazon Clone..
+In this repository we create an Amazon Clone..<br>
+<pre>This program aimed to replicate the functionalities
+  and design elements of a prominent website while incorporating modern web technologies and best practices using HTML & CSS as major.</pre>
 <p>Piyush</p>